wp-plugins/simple-page-ordering/readme.txt

 == Changelog ==

+= 0.9 =
+* Fix page count display always showing "0" on non-hierarchical post types (Showing 1-X of X)
+* Fix hidden menu order not updating after sort (causing Quick Edit to reset order when used right after sorting)
+* "Move" cursor only set if JavaScript enabled
+* Added further directions in the plug-in description (some users were confused about how to use it)
+* Basic compatibility with 3.1 RC (prevent clashes with post list sorting)

 = 0.8.4 =
 * Loosened constraints on drag and drop to ease dropping into top and bottom position